canorve/CluSex/README.md

-the objects of the second Sextractor Run with the following condition: The object center must not be inside within the ellipse of the objects of any of the firt run.
+the objects of the second Sextractor Run with the following condition: The object center must not be inside within the ellipse of the objects of the first run.

 To make pysex works properly, the first run